 The original Spetsnaz machete was made of super hard carbon steel that is insanely hard to sharpen.
 Russian environments were usually not moist so rust was not a big concern.
 Also, a softer metal would degrade the pry bar function.

 The hollow handle made the knife feel very, very tip-heavy.
 The knife is not well-balanced at all.
 It is good if you want to chop down a tree but bad if you want to do more delicate work.
 The handle is a square shape.
 It hurts your hands if you use it for a long time.
 It’s certainly not the most comfortable handle around.

 Updated Spetsnaz Machetes

 Kizlyar, one of the original manufacturers, produced updated models of the original machete.
-Two popular models today are the Alligator as well as the Kayman.
-Both feature a similar Spetsnaz shape but the steel, handle, and the sheath has improved.
-Both versions no longer have a saw spine.
+A popular model today is the BUSH MATE.
+It features a similar Spetsnaz shape but the steel, handle, and the sheath is far more slender than the chunky Spetsnaz.

-They run for around $250-$300+ if you are buying them from the USA.
-They are also hard to find online.
-You can sometimes find for them for sale on sites like ebay and knife trading sites such as bladeforums.com.
+It runs for around $150 if you’re buying in the USA.
+It’s also getting hard to find online.
+You can sometimes find it for sale on sites like ebay and knife trading sites such as bladeforums.com.

 American Versions of the Spetsnaz Machete

 It has a 4.5-star review on Amazon and is available for a lower price than the Kizlyar Alligator or Kayman.

 Ontario Knife (OKC) makes a lot of great knives and this is another outstanding knife.
 The SP8 is 1.4lb and 15 inches long.
 It cuts, hammers, chisels, pry, and chops.
 It comes with a Cordura sheath and is made of 1095 carbon steel.